All posts

 LLCs with foreign bank accounts or signature authority face FBAR filing. $10K aggregate threshold, FinCEN Form 114, and penalties for non-filing.

-If your US LLC has a bank account outside the United States, or if you — as the LLC's owner or manager — have signature authority over a foreign account, the LLC may have an FBAR filing obligation.
-This applies to single-member LLCs, multi-member LLCs, and LLCs taxed as disregarded entities.
+If your US LLC has a bank account outside the United States, or you have signature authority over a foreign account as the LLC's owner, the LLC probably has an FBAR filing obligation.
+Single-member, multi-member, disregarded entity — the structure doesn't matter.
+The obligation applies.

 The $10,000 aggregate threshold

-The FBAR filing obligation triggers when the aggregate maximum value of all foreign financial accounts exceeds $10,000 at any point during the calendar year.
+You must file when the aggregate maximum value of all your foreign financial accounts exceeds $10,000 at any point during the calendar year.

-Maximum: The threshold is measured against the highest balance during the year, not the year-end balance.
-If your foreign accounts held $12,000 in March and $500 in December, you had a filing obligation for that year.
-The March balance triggered it.
+Maximum means the highest balance during the year, not the year-end balance.
+If your accounts hit $12,000 in March and dropped to $500 by December, the March balance already triggered your obligation.

-Foreign financial accounts: This includes bank accounts, securities accounts, and other financial accounts held at a foreign financial institution.
-It does not include cryptocurrency held on a foreign exchange (though FinCEN has proposed rules that would extend FBAR to virtual currency accounts in the future).
-Wise, Revolut, and other fintech platforms that hold funds through foreign entities count as foreign financial accounts.
-The FBAR analysis for digital nomads maps which specific platforms trigger reporting.
+Foreign financial accounts covers bank accounts, securities accounts, and other accounts held at foreign financial institutions.
+Crypto on a foreign exchange doesn't count yet, though FinCEN has proposed rules to extend FBAR to virtual currency accounts.
+Wise, Revolut, and similar fintechs that hold funds through foreign entities do count.
+The FBAR analysis for digital nomads breaks down which platforms trigger reporting.

 How FBAR applies to LLCs